devsuhh/bicep_customer_example/README.md

 **Azure Resource Deployment Using PowerShell and Bicep**

 This repository demonstrates an implementation for deploying Azure resources using PowerShell scripts and Bicep templates.
-This project was designed for a customer who preferred managing Azure resource deployments via PowerShell, ensuring compatibility across multiple environments.
+- This project was designed for a customer who preferred managing Azure resource deployments via PowerShell, ensuring compatibility across multiple environments.
+- The customer wanted resources create for each of their own customers.
+- The project was compelted in two months from initial design request with meetings stetup for feedback and improvement until the customer was satisfied.
+- No prior knowledge of Azure Bicep was known until this project requiring me to use my expertise from previous technology domains.

 **Project Overview**